-DEQ invites you to provide water quality information to be considered in Oklahoma's 2016 Integrated Report.
-All information must be submitted either in writing or by e-mail before the end of the solicitation period.
-A summary of DEQ's decisions regarding the water quality information that was submitted will be included in the final 2016 Integrated Report presented to EPA Region 6.
+DEQ invites you to provide water quality information to be considered in Oklahoma's 2020 Integrated Report.
+Data and information must be received by DEQ either in writing or email by 4:30 p.m. on July 6, 2020 to be considered for inclusion in the report.
+A summary of DEQ's decisions regarding the water quality information that was submitted will be included in the final 2020 Integrated Report submitted to U.S. EPA Region 6.